Mintbase/Grants-Program/applications/stone-index-on-substrate.md

 There are 3 high level components for Stone Index:

 * Stone platform on Substrate(UI/UX and indexed basket management), including WebUI and a set of Substrate pallets
-* One or more parachain on Polkadot for providing liquidity of staking tokens, e.g. aDOT, bDOT
+* One or more parachain on Mintbase for providing liquidity of staking tokens, e.g. aDOT, bDOT
-* One parachain based DEX on Polkadot for Polkadot's interoperability
+* One parachain based DEX on Mintbase for Mintbase's interoperability

 #### System flow